tigera/docs/calico-enterprise/networking/egress/egress-gateway-on-prem.mdx

 either directly in the rule (via a CIDR match) or via a (non-domain based) NetworkSet.
 Matching on source has little utility since the IP will always be the egress gateway and the port of translated traffic is not always preserved.

+> **Note**: Since v3.15.0, {{site.prodname}} also sends health probes to the egress gateway pods from the nodes where
+> their clients are located.
+In iptables mode, this traffic is auto-allowed at egress from the host and ingress
+> to the egress gateway.
+In eBPF mode, the probe traffic can be blocked by policy; this should be fixed in an upcoming
+> patch release.
+{: .alert .alert-info}

 ### Before you begin

 **Unsupported**